hydrolix/spark-connector/src/main/resources/linux-x86-64/README.md

+## Notes about this directory

+### turbine_cmd
+This binary blob is proprietary, not open source.
+See the [relevant section](../../../../README.md#proprietary) of the top-level README for more information.

-### WyHash Provenance
+### WyHash

-This was built from [wyhash.c](./wyhash.c) in this directory.
-This version works, many others don't.
+WyHash is public domain. `libwyhash.so` was built from [wyhash.c](./wyhash.c) in this directory.
+This version matches the behaviour observed in other components; many others don't.

 How I built it:
 ```shell